 2. In the case of any misconduct that, in the judgment of a staff member, is extreme, the offender may be ordered to leave the building immediately, or the police may be called.
 Whenever possible, but not required, two staff members, including the highest-ranking staff member present, should agree that the conduct merits the drastic action of expulsion or police notification without warning.

 3. Patrons causing disruption on repeated visits will be warned by the Director or designee that they will not be allowed to enter the building if the behavior continues.
 If a correction is not made, they will be barred from the library for one month.
 If, when their library privileges are reinstated, the disturbance continues, they will be barred from the library for one year.

 4. Exceptions to the above may be authorized by the Director and/or designee.

-5. All incidents in which patron conduct receives a warning or expulsion by a staff member or police will be recorded by library staff.
+5. All incidents in which patron conduct receives an expulsion by a staff member or police will be recorded by library staff.

 Related Library Policies: See also Internet Use and Computer Policy and Safe Child Policy

 Amended: June 4, 2019